zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/intro/intro.md

 ## Automating the Deployment of Java Apps to Oracle Cloud Infrastructure

-You will learn how to build a Java application, containerize your application, and automate the deployment using Kubernetes (K8s) with Oracle Cloud Infrastructure (OCI) DevOps.
-This lab will also cover CI/CD security and ways to automate your release process with DevOps pipelines.
+You will learn how to build your infrastructure and automate the deployment of a Cloud Native Java application to Oracle Container Engine for Kubernetes (OKE)  using Oracle Cloud Infrastructure (OCI) DevOps.

 Estimated time: 1h:30 minutes